Conte-Ecology/postgisTools/zonalStatistics/README.md

 utilized.
 The process is an adaptation of the existing work in the [basinCharacteristics](https://github.com/Conte-Ecology/shedsGisData/tree/master/basinCharacteristics) repo which refers to the same process performed in ArcGIS.
-The Comparison Metrics attempts to quantify the differences between the two methods.
+The Comparison Metrics section attempts to quantify the differences between the two methods.
 <br><br>